seankross/the-unix-workbench/docs/05-Bash-Programming.md

 ```

 Since `false` has an exit status of 1, the program `echo "Program 2 was executed."`
-is not executed, so nothing is printed to the console for that line command.
+is not executed, so nothing is printed to the console for that command.
 Several AND operators can be chained together like so: